zenxha/sushi/README.md

 * Function on flask
 * Navbar that lets user navigate the website from info on sushi to posting their favorite sushis
 * Data driven UI designs will be storyboarded through google drawings, then implemented into the website once approved.
 (CB Big Idea #3)
+* Login function to save information the user performs in database
+* Upload page will allow user to add own sushi images into database
 * Database holds information to
   * Sushi types, descriptions, and rating out of 10
   * Login information (this has to be dynamic)